2 Aurora police officers shot in Denver, officials say

 The suspect reportedly sustained a gunshot wound

-Two Colorado police officers were shot Monday evening while reportedly pursuing a robbery suspect.
+Two Colorado police officers were shot Monday evening while reportedly pursuing a suspect tied to the armed robberies of several convenience stores in the area.

 The Aurora police officers were taken to a hospital with non-life threatening injuries, the department tweeted.
-One officer was shot in the arm and hand.
-Injuries on the other officer were not specified, KMGH-TV reported.
+One officer was shot in the arm and the other in the hand, KDVR-TV reported.

-The station reported the robbery suspect was also shot but is expected to live.
+The station reported the robbery suspect was shot multiple times.

+Denver Police Division Chief Ron Thomas told the news outlet that authorities were following the suspect's vehicle when someone inside fled on foot through a parking lot.
+The suspect attempted to carjack another vehicle with two people inside and drive away, according to the news outlet.

+The officers and the suspect then exchanged gunfire.
+It was not clear who fired first.

 CLICK HERE TO GET THE FOX NEWS APP

-The circumstances of the shooting were not disclosed.
-Calls and messages to the Aurora and Denver police departments were not immediately returned.
+Calls and messages to the Aurora and Denver police departments from Fox News were not immediately returned.
 The Denver Police Department is assisting with the investigation.